What is BAC?

 By 2 a.m., the drinker’s BAC has peaked and the body continues its efforts to eliminate the alcohol at an average elimination rate of about 0.015 percent per hour.
 At 7:30 a.m. the next morning, this drinker will still have a BAC of 0.08 percent.
 This drinker is still legally intoxicated and a danger behind the wheel.
 If they chose to drive to work, school or elsewhere, they can be arrested for DUI.

 The elimination of alcohol continues, but the drinker is still impaired (0.05 percent BAC) at 9:30 a.m.!
-It is not until 1 o’clock in the afternoon that the drinker’s alcohol level is back down to zero.
+It is not until 1 o’clock in the afternoon of the next day that the drinker’s alcohol level is back down to zero.
 Even at that point, the drinker could still be impaired by the effects of a hangover.

 The bottom line is that it takes much longer for the body to eliminate alcohol than most people think.
 That is one reason why it is so important to separate alcohol from driving.